 In my musings and reflections on the science of the gas laws and mystical scientific witchcraft of water activity, I decided that to get you past a superficial understanding of water activity, you need a more expert source.

 To get in-depth understanding about the action of water activity and how the measurements are used, I recommend Dr. Ted P. Labuza (email@example.com) at the University of Minnesota.
 He is an internationally recognized expert on water activity.
-You can find a bio of Dr Labuza and a link to his publications at this site.

 I hope this helped in some way to cultivate an appreciation of the implications of water activity and the relationship of aw measurement to loss-on drying.